iotaledger/wallet.rs/docs/docs/libraries/rust/examples.md

 ```

-Now you can secure your account in a backup file:
+3. You can secure your account in a backup file:
 ```rust
 // backup the stored accounts to ./backup/${backup_name}
 let backup_path = manager.backup("./backup").await?;